oVirt/ovirt-site/source/feature/remotedb.html.md

 ### Current status

-The code was developed and is waiting for code review.
+The code is developed and is a part of the upstream code.

 ### Design and flow